julianapeace/flora/README.md

   Provide soil data, and Flora will suggest microbial and nutrient optimizations.
 - **Weather-Driven Decisions**:
   _"Is it safe to spray pesticides this week?"_

+**Flora** is your AI-powered companion for farming, designed to assist farmers, agricultural enthusiasts, and regenerative agriculture practitioners in making informed decisions, improving operations, and fostering sustainability.
+Whether you're a seasoned farmer, a scientist, or just starting your agricultural journey, Flora is here to help you grow better.

+---

+## 🚜 What Is Flora?
+Flora (Farming Logic & Operations Resource Assistant) is an AI agent tailored for the agricultural community.
+She combines cutting-edge machine learning, regenerative agriculture principles, and farmer-friendly tools to provide actionable insights and support in real time.

+Key features include:
+- **Crop Management**: Advice on planting, harvesting, and crop rotation schedules.
+- **Soil Health Optimization**: Suggestions on improving microbial health, carbon sequestration, and nutrient balance.
+- **Weather Monitoring**: Real-time weather alerts and predictions tailored to your location.
+- **Resource Planning**: Tools for efficient use of water, fertilizers, and other resources.
+- **Sustainability Guidance**: Recommendations for adopting regenerative farming practices.
+- **Coffee Cultivation Expertise**: Specialized knowledge for coffee farmers.
+- **Custom AI Conversations**: Engage with Flora for questions, brainstorming, or learning more about agricultural science.

 ---